 No Corporate governance principles Corporate governance principle compliance criteria Status of conformity with the corporate governance principle Explanations of deviation from the assessment criteria of compliance with the corporate governance principle 2.7.4 Decisions on most important issues 1.
 The Charter of the Company envisages that □ complied with Partially complied with. relating to the company's business should be made at a meeting resolutions on the most critical issues set forth in Recommendation 170 of the Code, √ partially complied with Most issues listed in Recommendation 170 of the Code, are included of the board of directors by a qualified majority vote or by a majority vote of all elected board members. shall be adopted at the meeting of the Board of Directors, by a qualified, at least three fourths majority of votes, or by a majority of votes of all □ not complied with on the list of issues that should be decided by a three fourths majority vote of directors participating in the meeting, or by a majority of all votes. elected members of the Board of Directors.
-The list did not include the matters regarding (1) approval of priority activities, 2) placing listing issues before the AGM. issues, since priorities are by a three fourths majorit attending the meeting.
-According to the Compar of most issues including to committees, as a rule, allo unanimously and helps re the principle specified ab Submitting issues on listion on the list as these listing The Company has no plans to include approval of priorities to such issues, since priorities are normally described in the strategy approved by a three fourths majority vote of all Supervisory Board members attending the meeting.
+The list did not include the matters regarding (1) approval of priority activities, 2) placing listing issues before the AGM. issues, since pi by a three four attending the r According to the of most issues committees, as unanimously a The Company has no plans to include approval of priorities to such issues, since priorities are normally described in the strategy approved by a three fourths majority vote of all Supervisory Board members attending the meeting.
 According to the Company, a preliminary and thorough discussion of most issues including those specified above, by the relevant ad-hoc committees, as a rule, allows the Supervisory Board to make decisions unanimously and helps reduce risks related to non-compliance with the principle specified above.
 Submitting issues on listing to the consideration by the AGM is not on the list as these listing issues are referred to the Supervisory Board competency (3/4 majority vote), but not to the AGM.